roryp/reliable-web-app-pattern-java-workshop/Part4-Reliability/README.md

 ![Application Logs](images/appservice-diagnose-and-solve-problems-application-logs.png)

-In part 6 we will revisit the problems but next, we will delve into the security aspects of cloud applications.
+## Summary

+In this part, we learned how to test and configure two key code-level design patterns: retry, and circuit-breaker, using our implementation.
+We also learned how to view application logs.

+In the sixth part of our series, we will delve into the use of Azure Monitor, a comprehensive solution for collecting, analyzing, and acting on telemetry from your cloud and on-premises environments.
+This powerful tool will aid us in troubleshooting any issues that may arise.
+Following that, in Part 7, we will shift our focus to the utilization of Redis Cache.
+Redis Cache is an in-memory data structure store, used as a database, cache, and message broker.
+We will explore its performance efficiency and how it can be leveraged to enhance the speed and responsiveness of our applications

 Please proceed to [Part 5 - Security](../Part5-Security/README.md) for more information.